foxfire667/ChartingHub/README.md

 - [Mina's dumping primer](https://docs.google.com/document/d/1WyiZY0tGwoCbwYaBC5O3LyeH3Nc-V2huF22ZLa1kYyA/edit)

 DourGent made a series of tweets about what they consider the most important aspect of stepping, along with just general advice for newer charters.
-It doesn't fit into any of the categories since it's a twitter thread but it still has some useful information.
+It's a long thread talking about multiple different topics pertaining to charting but the information in it is still worth reading.

 - [DourGent's Twitter thread](https://twitter.com/Martzi__/status/1446482914477232129)